 Section 1 of this report is a background section.
-It sets out general information about compliance monitoring under the RMA and the Council's obligations and general approach to monitoring sites though annual programmes, the resource consents held by MASL, the nature of the monitoring programme in place for the period under review, and a description of the activities and operations conducted at the Company's site.
+It sets out general information about compliance monitoring under the RMA and the Council's obligations and general approach to monitoring sites though annual programmes, the resource consents held by the Company in the Mangaone and Mangati catchments, the nature of the monitoring programme in place for the period under review, and a description of the activities and operations conducted at the Company's site.